EscolaLMS/Images/readme.md

 ## Hashing algorithm

-There is simple algorithm to guess the result image URL
+There is simple algorithm to guess the result image URL.
+This allows frontend application to know the processed URL without calling API.
+As follows

 ```php
 $path = 'test.jpg';